malaikazy/SurveyX/README.md

 To request a paper, create a new issue with the following details:

 - **Paper Title**: Provide the title of the paper you need.
-- **Keywords for Literature Search**: Provide keywords separated by commas that will help retrieve relevant literature and guide the content generation (e.g., "AI in healthcare, climate change impact on agriculture, ethical implications of AI").
+- **Keywords for Literature Search**: Provide keywords separated by commas that will help retrieve relevant literature and guide the content generation (e.g. "AI in healthcare, climate change impact on agriculture, ethical implications of AI").

-### Example Issue Submission💬:
+### 💬Example Issue Submission:

 **Title**: Controllable text generation of LLM: A Survey **Keywords**: AI, healthcare, ethical implications, technology adoption, AI-driven diagnostics

+Once your request is submitted, the generated paper will be placed in the **user requests** folder.
+Please allow 1-2 business days for processing and generation. ⏳

-## Disclaimer⚠️
+## ⚠️Disclaimer

 SurveyX uses advanced language models to assist with the generation of academic papers.
 However, it is important to note that the generated content is a tool for research assistance.
 Users should verify the accuracy of the generated papers, as SurveyX cannot guarantee full compliance with academic standards.